CMMC is a new Department of Defense (DoD) program called the Cybersecurity Maturity Model Certification (CMMC).

 My Organization is a subcontractor on DoD contracts, do I need CMMC compliance?

-Yes, CMMC applies to subcontractors.
-The level of certification your organization will need will depend upon the type and nature of the information you receive from the prime contractor.
+Yes, if you are a subcontractor on a targeted defense contract throughout the phased rollout in fiscal year 2021 through 2025 and by September 2025, CMMC applies to you.
+The level of certification your organization requires will depend upon the type and nature of the information you receive from the prime contractor.

 Does my organization need one level of CMMC certification or can areas of our organization be certified at different CMMC levels?